Ex-minister Fergus Ewing suspended from SNP over rebellions

 Mr Ewing, the MSP for Inverness and Nairn, has also called for a fresh SNP vote on the 2021 power-sharing Bute House Agreement with the Scottish Greens, who he described as "extremists".

-A previous meeting on disciplinary action was cancelled after Mr Ewing contracted Covid-19.
+A previous meeting on disciplinary action was cancelled after he contracted Covid-19.

-But at Holyrood on Wednesday the veteran politician was informed he would be suspended with immediate effect.

 Mr Ewing has been an MSP since the Scottish parliament was created in 1999.